onnx/onnx/docs/IR.md

 |Name|Type|Description|
 |---|---|---|
-name|String|The name of the model graph. node|Node[]|A list of nodes, forming a partially ordered computation graph based on input/output data dependencies. initializer|Tensor[]|A list of named tensor values, used to specify default values for some of the inputs of the graph.
-Each initializer value is associated with an input by name matching. doc_string|String|A human-readable documentation for this model.
+name|string|The name of the model graph. node|Node[]|A list of nodes, forming a partially ordered computation graph based on input/output data dependencies. initializer|Tensor[]|A list of named tensor values, used to specify default values for some of the inputs of the graph.
+Each initializer value is associated with an input by name matching. doc_string|string|A human-readable documentation for this model.
 Markdown is allowed. input|ValueInfo[]|The input “parameters” of the graph, possibly initialized by a default value found in ‘initializer.’ output|ValueInfo[]|The output parameters of the graph.
 Once all output parameters have been written to by a graph execution, the execution is complete. value_info|ValueInfo|__TODO: Write this description__